Privacy Policy

 - Storytellers (or someone authorised to act for them) can contact us to delete all recordings, transcripts, and stories

-- We complete deletion within 30 days, except for records the law requires us to keep
+- When you ask us to delete your account, we action it straight away and complete deletion within 30 days at the latest, except for records the law requires us to keep

 What deletion does: it can't be undone.
-It cancels your subscriptions; deletes your stories, calls, recordings, photos, and chat; removes you from memoirs you were invited to; and turns off any share links.
+It cancels your subscriptions; deletes your stories, calls, recordings, photos, and chat; removes you from memoirs you were invited to; and revokes any memoir access and sharing links you granted.
 Hardcover books that have already been printed and posted can't be recalled.

 Stop the calls